Acts 10

 44While Peter yet spake these words, the Holy Ghost fell on all them which heard the word.
 45And they of the circumcision which believed were astonished, as many as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Ghost.
 46For they heard them speak with tongues, and magnify God.
 Then answered Peter, 47Can any man forbid water, that these should not be baptized, which have received the Holy Ghost as well as we?
 48And he commanded them to be baptized in the name of the Lord.
 Then prayed they him to tarry certain days.

 The Jewish believers who came with Peter are astonished.
-They have witnessed something they thought impossible.
-The gift - the doron, the grace - has been poured out on Gentiles.
-Not as a concession.
-Not as a lesser gift.
-The same gift, poured out the same way.
-The very thing that makes you a believer, the very presence that filled the first church, is now filling this Gentile house.
+They have just watched the impossible.
+The gift - the doron, the grace - has been poured out on Gentiles, and it is the same gift, poured the same way.
+There is no junior version of the Spirit for outsiders.
+The very presence that filled the first church, the same presence that makes you a believer, is now filling this Gentile house.

 Peter does not hesitate.
 His question is rhetorical.
 Can anyone forbid water?
 The answer is no. If they have received the Spirit, if they speak in tongues just as we did, if they magnify God just as we do - who am I to say they should not be baptized?
 Peter is reading the signs.
 The Spirit has already chosen.
 He is only confirming what the Spirit has done.